chauncyf/chauncyf.github.io/_posts/2020-02-29-behavior-questions.md

 In the legacy stack, we uses **JtaTransactionManager** for Transaction Management, JtaTransactionManager implements the **UserTransaction** interface.

-In the legacy code, we used the declarative way for the transaction, which is basically explicitly call begin, commit and rollback on the injected TransactionManager.
+In the legacy code, we used the programmatic way for the transaction, which is basically explicitly call begin, commit and rollback on the injected TransactionManager.

 You see that we will call the commit or rollback method on the injected TransactionManager, this simply means that if we change the TransactionManager, the new TransactionManager should provides the same methods as well, so it should implement the same interface.